Introduction: Cooking Brown Rice in the Cooker

 The downside?
 That same outer layer also makes it harder to cook.
 Unlike white rice, which cooks up soft and fluffy with minimal effort, brown rice needs a little more time and attention because it’s, well, tougher.
 This is where a rice cooker becomes your best friend.

-Step-by-Step Guide to Cooking Brown Rice in a Rice Cooker
+Step-by-Step Guide to Cooking Brown Rice in the Cooker

 Step 1: Measure Your Rice